MacKenzie-Childs' Historic Floating Home for Sale: $1.25m

 We are pleased to announce that world-renowned artists Victoria & Richard MacKenzie-Childs' floating home & studio of nearly 25 years -- earth's last remaining Ellis Island Ferryboat, Yankee Ferry -- is for sale.
 Currently moored in Staten Island, the majestic, one-of-one vessel is meticulously adorned floor to ceiling with the duo's signature whimsical designs that have had unsurpassed influence on the work of today’s artists and designer brands.

-Considered one of the most historically significant ships in the United States and listed in the National Register of Historic places since 1993, Yankee was built as an iron-hulled steamship in Philadelphia in 1907, a sprawling 150 feet long, with four levels, seven bedrooms, spanning 10,000 square feet.
-She has cradled millions of huddled masses, from newly arriving immigrants to Ellis Island, to the wealthy en route to Block Island, to American troops during WWI and WWII, to families donning willow baskets and tennis rackets bound for island holidays.
+Considered one of the most historically important ships in the United States and listed in the National Register of Historic places since 1993, Yankee was built as an iron-hulled steamship in Philadelphia in 1907.
+A sprawling 150 feet long, with four levels, seven bedrooms and spanning 10,000 square feet, she has persisted unaltered through time, having cradled millions of huddled masses, from newly arriving immigrants to Ellis Island, to the wealthy en route to Block Island, to American troops during WWI and WWII, to families donning willow baskets and tennis rackets bound for island holidays.

 Yankee - formerly Machigonne - during WWI